scottrlarson/profession/content/links/repair/link-ifixit.com.md

 weight = 3
 draft = false
 aliases = ["/links/link-ifixit.com"]
+summary = "iFixit is a wiki-based site that teaches people how to fix almost anything.
+Anyone can create a repair manual for a device, and anyone can also edit the existing set of manuals to improve them.
+The site empowers individuals to share their technical knowledge with the rest of the world.
+This is one of my top 5 sites that I recommend to my customers."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = ["Scooter's Top 5 Sites"]